The Bernese Mountain Dog Trainers -

 Genetic Problems

-In general the Bernese Mountain dog is a hardy breed.
+In general this dog is a hardy breed.
 They can be prone to cancer and hip and elbow dysplasia.

 Litter Size: 1 to 14, with an average of 8